Genealogy Surname Boards & Searches

 newsgroup reader programs from which you can choose.

 It is best to learn to use a Usenet Newsreader like

 Agent (Forte), MaxNews, Xnews, etc. to easily view & post to Usenet

 groups without using a Web-browser although some few still use Outlook Express to READ the Usenet Groups

 - REAL USENET NEWSGROUPS

-are best accessed with an ad-free, unlimited service, newsgroup subscription to Giganews, Usenetserver, Supernews, Easynews, Newshosting, Astraweb, and more throughout the world.
+are best accessed with an ad-free, unlimited service, newsgroup subscription to Giganews, Usenetserver, Supernews, Easynews, Newshosting, Astraweb, and more throughout the world using a VPN.
 All legit newsgroup servers allow easy access to various newsgroups such as these listed below: